mohnish1904/reactor-demo/readme.md

 For flux and Mono methods Refer :
    > src/main/java/com/example/reactor_demo/demo/FluxDemo.java

+There are multiple methods provided by the reactive library to handle the incoming streams and perform operations on it like merging, converting to list, applying map operations etc.

 ## BackPressure :
 Backpressure is a way for a subscriber to control the rate at which it receives data from a publisher.